Smoke is a malleable and exciting object to work with. It looks cryptic, mystical and a bit creepy.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Why We Like Creating Still Life With Smoke Photography

 Sure, you can always add smokey effect later in post-processing, but it’s so much fun creating it on set!
 Especially if you want to combine smoke photography with silhouettes and use it to tell a story.

 It could be something dark and spooky with vampires, bats, and graveyard tombs.
 Or it could be something charming with unicorns, dragons, and fairies.

-- a glass jar or bottle (not very big and without a very narrow neck);
+- A glass jar or bottle (not very big and without a very narrow neck);

-- paper silhouettes (we’ll talk about them in more detail);
+- Paper silhouettes (we’ll talk about them in more detail);

-- dark background;
+- Dark or black background;

-- items for your still life;
+- Items for your still life;

-- a camera and a tripod.
+- A camera and a tripod.

 As complementary still life items you can use autumn leaves, crooked tree branches, wooden boxes, scrolls, all that dark magic stuff.

 I decided to make a picture about carnivorous plants and a gardener’s nightmares.
 So I got some mushrooms made from polymer clay, potion bottles, moss and dried leaves.